yuvalbatan/writeups/tryhackme/The_Marketplace.md

 ![image](https://user-images.githubusercontent.com/114166939/232226711-4e583a0c-9549-4ea4-b15e-41bd8e85cfb6.png)

-Second thing to check is what groups this user belongs and what permissions he has:
+Second thing to check is what groups this user belongs to and what permissions he has:
 ```bash
 id
 ```